Character generator: Hardware character generators

 Hardware character generators are used in television studios and video editing suites.
-A desktop publishing-like interface can be used to generate static and moving text or graphics, which the device then encodes into some high-quality video signal, like digital Serial Digital Interface (SDI) or analog component video, high definition or even RGB video.
+A desktop publishing-like interface can be used to generate static and moving text or graphics, which the device then encodes into some high-quality video signal, like serial digital interface (SDI) or analog component video, high definition or even RGB video.
 They also provide a key signal, which the compositing vision mixer can use as an alpha channel to determine which areas of the CG video are translucent.

+Integrated circuits

+Several companies implemented dedicated character generators into integrated circuits.
+These were used in early home computers and display terminals before the advent of graphics cards.
+For example, the Signetics 2513 was used in the Apple I and first generation Apple II.
+By 1970, Texas Instruments had manufactured a variety of character generator ICs including the TMS 2400 series, TMS 4100 series, and the TMS 4880 series.

 Software character generators

 Software CGs run on standard off-the-shelf computer hardware and are often integrated into video editing software such as non-linear editing system (NLE).
 Some stand-alone character generator products are available, however, for applications that do not even attempt to offer text generation on their own, as high-end video editing software often does, or whose internal CG effects are not flexible and powerful enough.
 Some software CGs can be used in live production with special software and computer video interface cards.
 In that case, they are equivalent to hardware generators.